kubevirt/community/membership_policy.md

   * Responsive to issues and PRs assigned to them
   * Responsive to mentions
-  * Active owner their contributions (unless ownership is explicitly transferred)
+  * Actively own their contributions (unless ownership is explicitly transferred)
-  * Contribution is well tested
+  * Contributions are well tested
   * Tests consistently pass
   * Addresses bugs or issues discovered after contribution is accepted
   * Members can do /lgtm on open PRs.
   * They can be assigned to issues and PRs, and people can ask members for reviews with a /cc @username.
-  * Tests can be run against their PRs automatically.
-No /ok-to-test needed.
+  * Tests are run against their PRs automatically.
+No /test from other KubeVirt org members needed any more.
-  * Members can do /ok-to-test for PRs that have a needs-ok-to-test label, and use commands like /close to close PRs as well.
+  * Members can use commands like /close to close PRs as well.

-!! note
+> [!NOTE]
-Members who frequently contribute are expected to proactively perform reviews and work towards becoming a primary reviewer.
+> Members who frequently contribute are expected to proactively perform reviews and work towards becoming a primary reviewer.

 ## Reviewer